chengyang9966/SPLYT_BAT/README.md

 yarn install
 yarn dev_mac
 ```
+## Usage
+1) User need to register an account
+2) User need to login to an account based on the registered account
+3) navigate to Map Page
+4) press ok to receive the estimate travel time

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.